 Summer is just around the corner, and there’s a lot of fun to pack into a short season.
 For my family, summer always comes with long drives to campgrounds, family, and other adventures.
-My kiddos are screen-free (read more about that here), so we have to find other ways to stay sane during road trips.
+We practice screen-free parenting, so we have to find other ways to stay sane during road trips.
 Today I’m sharing 5 great, Disciple Mama-tested toddler car activities to make the journey (almost) as fun as the destination.

 If you’d like to receive posts like this directly to your inbox, sign up for the Disciple Mama newsletter here!

 These are genius.
 They’re picture books with a cd in the back that reads the story aloud.
 We have a couple of read-along audio books that E loves to listen to and ‘read’ along with, but we borrow most of ours.
 Check out your local library’s selection.